Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 In the workshop of the Tuesady's class, I went over the basics of Rhino.
 For example, how to create the squares, the curve lines. ![Alt text](assets/BasicsRhino.png) It is interesting that everything on Rhino is based on the command line, which I was not very familiar with.

+## 2. Basics on Grasshopper

+### Grasshopper Tutorial 01
+I followed a youtube video to get started with Grasshopper because I am still confused about many components in the PhoneStand file.
+I think I would need some time to get familiar with Grasshopper more by starting to create some simple things first.
+In the tutorial 1, I have learned how to move a sphere using Grasshopper by connecting Geom Component with sphere on Rhino -> adding Move Component -> adding number Slider to control the range of movement.